wp-plugins/disable-comments/readme.txt

 Unfortunately some themes do not properly check the comment status of posts, and the plugin in default mode will have no effect with them (comments will still appear to be open).
 To fix this, switch to persistent mode.
 Note however that this will make persistent changes: **comments will remain closed even if you later disable the plugin** (you can always reopen them manually, of course).

 **I repeat, using persistent mode will make changes to your database.
 DO NOT USE IT IF YOU WANT TO DISABLE COMMENTS TEMPORARILY.**

+**Network Administrators**: If you want to prevent individual site administrators from using persistent mode, hook into the `disable_comments_allow_persistent_mode` filter and return `false`.
+This will prevent the option from being visible to site administrators.

 = Nothing happens after I disable comments on all posts - comment forms still appear when I view my posts. =